-The largest creditor in the UK to issue winding-up petitions remain the HMRC.
+The largest creditor in the UK to issue winding-up petitions remains the HMRC.
 They, when issuing a petition, do not consider assets as they have a debt, unpaid.

-May My Company Bank Account Be Frozen When A Winding Up Petition Is Issued against My Company?
+May My Company’s Bank Account Be Frozen When A Winding Up Petition Is Issued against My Company?

 The straightforward answer, yes.

-The freezing of your company bank account has a terrible outcome for your company if this is allowed to happen.
+The freezing of your company’s bank account has a terrible outcome for your company if this is allowed to happen.

-It would help if you considered that a time lag exists from the issuing of the winding-up petition and your companies bank account frozen.
+It would help if you considered a time lag exists from the issuing of the winding-up petition and your company’s bank account frozen.
 Therefore, if you plan to pay or dispute the debt associated with the petition, you must act immediately and seek advice now.

-If the official receiver feels it necessary or creditors vote to appoint a third-party Liquidator.
+If the official receiver deems it necessary, or creditors vote to appoint a third-party Liquidator.
 A “Licensed Insolvency Practitioner” replaces the Official Receiver as liquidator.
-Upon appointment, they then must comply with the Insolvency Act 1986 and also comply with their duties as “liquidator”.
+Upon appointment, they then must comply with the Insolvency Act 1986 and comply with their duties as “liquidator”.

 The Liquidators Duties?